wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (b) the Secretary has notified relevant persons under [section 54(2)(a)][105] that an inspector has not and will not take enforcement action against any possible defendant in respect of the matter.

-    (2) On application, the District Court may extend the time for a person other than an inspector to lay an information.
+    (2) On application, the District Court may extend the time for a person other than an inspector to file a charging document.

     (3) An application under subsection (2) must be made within 1 month after receiving notice from the Secretary under subsection (1)(b).

     (4) The court must not grant an extension of time unless it is satisfied---

-    *   (a) that another person wishes to decide whether to lay an information in respect of that matter; and
+    *   (a) that another person wishes to decide whether to file a charging document in respect of that matter; and

     *   (b) it is unreasonable, having regard to the time taken by an inspector to respond to the matter, to expect, or to have expected, the person to make that decision before the 6-month period referred to in [section 54B][107] expires; and